COSC-499-W2025/capstone-project-team-6/docs/logs/personal logs/week #8.md

 - Linked the analysis on the CLI.
 - Tested the features I have added.
 - Assigned teammate's to tasks and conducted meetings.
-- Tested othet teammates code.
+- Tested other teammates code.
 ## Weekly Goals Recap

 - **Features I was responsible for (this milestone):** Create command line interface and shell interface for the project and link everything merged so far.